Saturday, May 4 - Sunday, June 2

 SVA MFA Fine Arts is one of 30 New York-based organizations who will host free seasonal programs and exhibitions on Governors Island as part of its calendar of arts and cultural programs for 2019.
 Presented in the historic former military homes of Nolan Park and Colonels Row, programs will engage visitors of all ages in the visual and performing arts, environmental science and culture.

 The first of three cycles of SVA programming on the island will be "Castaways," a group exhibition featuring 11 SVA alumni working across digital media, sculpture, collage and performance, curated by MFA Fine Arts faculty member Mark Ramos (MFA 2010 Computer Art).
-The exhibition is free and open to the public on Saturdays and Sundays, 11:00am – 5:00pm.
+The exhibition is free and open to the public on Fridays, Saturdays and Sundays, 11:00am – 5:00pm.

 Featured artists: Rebecca Adorno (MFA 2010 Computer Art), Hanna Alvgren (MFA 2010 Computer Art), Eun Young Choi (MFA 2001 Fine Arts), Boyce Cummings (MFA 2000 Fine Arts), Shih Chieh Huang (MFA 2001 Fine Arts), invited artist Taezoo Park, Valerie Guinn Polgar (MFA 2010 Computer Art), Mark Ramos (MFA 2010 Computer Art), Federico Muelas Romero (MFA 2002 Computer Art), Heather Renée Russ (MFA 2011 Photography, Video, Related Media) and Jeremiah Teipen (MFA 2001 Fine Arts)